tosimplicity/anki-preview-slideshow/README.md

 2. Click "Preview" to open preview slideshow window
 3. Click "Slideshow on/off" to check the box and start slideshow

-* If mplayer is not availabe in your anki, you will need to install it.
+* If mplayer is not availabe in your anki, you will need to install it if you'd like to play video in external window.

 ## Instructions: